Ecovacs Deebot X2 Omni, T20 Omni, and N10 Plus Compared

 Ecovacs Deebot X2 Omni

-The Deebot X2 Omni is Ecovacs' flagship model and includes cutting-edge technology like LiDAR navigation and an advanced all-in-one cleaning station.
+The Deebot X2 Omni is Ecovacs' flagship model and features advanced technology like LiDAR navigation and an all-in-one cleaning station.
 With its square design for better corner cleaning and high 8,000 Pa suction power, it's built to tackle tougher messes.
 Its main focus is deep cleaning in homes with lots of corners and furniture.

 Key Features: